RossAscends/STMP/README.md

 ### Managing Characters

 - Place any SillyTavern compatible character card into the `/characters/` folder and restart the server.
-  - We will add a way to add characters without restarting the server soon.
-- Characters can be selected at the top of the AI Chat panel.
-- Characters can be swapped at any time without resetting the chat, allowing you to manually simulate a group chat.
 - Drag-drop a v2 card spec character card over the chat to import.
+- Characters can be added, removed, edited, or swapped out inside the 📜 panel.
+- **Changing the character roster does not require restting the chat.**

 #### Editing Characters

 - Hosts will see a (🧠) next to Character Selectors.
 This will open a popup with the character definitions.
-- STMP only handles three types of character definitions:
+- STMP handles three types of character definitions:
   - `Name` - What is displayed as the character's name in the chat.
   - `Description` - What goes into the prompt at either the top, or at D4 if 'D4 Char Defs' box is checked.
   - `First Message` - What gets auto-inserted into a new chat with that character.
-  - `Embedded Lorebook` - This is currently not used by STMP, but is visible for user reference.
+- `Embedded Lorebook` - is currently not used by STMP, but is visible for user reference.
 - (👁️) at the top of the character definition panel will show Legacy Fields
   - Legacy Fields are **read-only**.
 STMP does not use them.
   - Legacy fields = Personality, Example Messages, and Scenario.